To suggest that Judge Vaughn Walker could not preside over a trial on gay marriage because he is gay defies all legal reasoning

 So let me take you to the baseball diamond.
 It's the Yankees versus the Red Sox (don't read anything into my selection of teams, pick your own if you'd like).
 The Red Sox are crushing their opponents.
 It's 15-0 in the 6th inning.
 The Yankees' pitchers aren't pitching and the Yankees' hitters aren't hitting.
 The bases are loaded with Sox and New York manager Joe Girardi decides after a visit to the mound not to replace his pitcher, who has been battered about like a rag doll by Boston's hitters.

-What we have here with this new argument, then, is a vestige of the very bias and bigotry that gay and lesbian Americans have had to deal with for all these years."Are you sure about that decision, Joe?" the home plate umpire politely asks Girardi as the manager begins to walk off the field.
+"Are you sure about that decision, Joe?" the home plate umpire politely asks Girardi as the manager begins to walk off the field.
 "I just want to make sure I've given you a chance to try something else."

 "We're fine, ump," Girardi responds.
 And the game continues.
 It ends 21-0.
 Eight months later, the Yankees find out that the umpire was dating someone from Boston.
 They immediately call Major League Baseball Commissioner Bud Selig and share with him their new evidence.

 "The game was rigged!" the Yankees cry.
 "That ump had it in for us.
 The fact that he is dating someone from Boston creates a reasonable suspicion that he was unfair and called the game in favor of the Red Sox.
 The game should be a do-over."